rashad612/sentiment-analyzer/README.md

 }
 ```

-If user already exists, you should get an output similar to this one:
+If the user already exists, you should get an output similar to this one:

 ```json
 {